113th Congress

 October 23, 2013 (Washington, D.C.)
 The Architect of the Capitol recently announced that the first full renovation of the U.S. Capitol Dome in over 50 years will begin this November.
 The multi-year project will restore the Dome to its original splendor by repairing sections worn by time and the elements.

 October 8, 2013 (Washington, D.C.)
 Today, the U.S. Supreme Court heard oral arguments in McCutcheon v.
 FEC.
 The case challenges the constitutionality of aggregate contribution limits in federal elections.
+The current inflation adjusted limits of $48,600 for an individual candidate committees and $74,600 to PACs and parties have been in place since the enactment of the 2002 Bipartisan Campaign Reform Act

 October 1, 2013 (Washington, D.C.)
 Today, Committee on House Administration Ranking Member, Robert Brady (D-PA) made the following Statement regarding the government shutdown.